ON EXHIBIT NOW @KEENELAND LIBRARY

 The Heart of the Turf: Racing’s Black Pioneers

-Phoenix Rising Lex is an organization whose mission is to preserve, promote and honor the vast contributions of African American horsemen in establishing the Bluegrass as the Horse Capital of the World through educational, public and social activities.
+Phoenix Rising Lex preserves, promotes and honors the vast contributions of African American horsemen in establishing the Bluegrass as the Horse Capital of the World through educational, public and social activities.

 WHAT WE’VE DONE